 Climate change is a serious global threat.
 A January 10 report by the U.S. National Oceanic and Atmospheric Administration (NOAA) stated that 2021 held the record for deadly and costly climate disasters.
 Twenty extreme weather events caused 688 deaths and left damage worth more than $145 billion.

 It is worrisome that the latest Short-Term Energy Outlook of the U.S. Energy Information Administration (EIA) predicts that the country’s carbon dioxide emissions from energy usage will increase by two percent in 2022 and will remain at that level in 2023.
-However, research results from the Rhodium Group released on January 10 this year shows that greenhouse gas emissions in the U.S. increased by 6.2 percent in 2021 compared to 2020.
-It was still five percent lower than emissions in 2019, but the Rhodium Group stated that to reach its 2030 commitment, the U.S. needs to reduce its emissions by about five percent per year.
+However, research results from the Rhodium Group released on January 10 this year show that U.S. greenhouse gas emissions increased by 6.2 percent in 2021 compared to 2020.
+It was still five percent lower than emissions in 2019, but the Rhodium Group stated that to reach its 2030 commitment, the U.S. must reduce its emissions by about five percent per year.

 Sustainable Indoor Temperature Control